 Asbestos Contractor Licensing

 A contractor must be licensed by the Minnesota Department of Health (MDH) to perform asbestos-related work (ARW).
-ARW includes the work area preparation, enclosure, removal, encapsulation or maintenance of asbestos-containing material (ACM) during a project in a facility or building during the calendar year that meets or exceeds these amounts:
+ARW includes the work area preparation, enclosure, removal, encapsulation or maintenance of asbestos-containing material (ACM) during a project in a facility or building that equals or is greater than these amounts:

 - 260 linear feet of friable ACM on pipes, (10 linear feet on pipes in residences)